Businesses worldwide have referred to Japanese work culture to understand why companies in Japan perform so well.

 Hourensou is an acronym for three essential elements of workplace communication in Japan: Houkoku (reporting), Renraku (informing), and Soudan (consulting.)

 This is a system that emphasizes transparency and regular communication among team members in an organization.
-It underlines the need for superiors and subordinates in an organization to stay in constant communication for a smooth flow of information.
+Following Japanese principles of work, it underlines the need for superiors and subordinates in an organization to stay in constant communication for a smooth flow of information.

 Lesson: As an organization, you should implement a structured communication system that encourages regular reporting, information sharing, and consultation among team members.
 This makes everyone in your organization feel heard and involved.